FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Experimental Analysis

 \subsection{Computational Efficiency}

 FoilDiff achieves high predictive accuracy while maintaining a favourable balance of computational cost in both training and inference.
-Due to computational budget constraints, the models in this study were not trained for the 12.5 million iterations reported in the original Aifnet paper \cite{Liu2023}.
+Due to computational budget constraints, the models in this study were not trained for the 12.5 million iterations reported in the Aifnet paper \cite{Liu2023}.
 Instead, all variations of FoilDiff and Aifnet were trained for 150,000 iterations.
 At this iteration count, FoilDiff not only surpasses the recommended Aifnet configuration for the \([32\times32]\) dataset but also achieves performance superior to that reported in the original Aifnet study \cite{Liu2023}.
 Requiring over 83 times fewer training iterations with a trade-off in inference time with a model only 10 times larger.

-While the recommended Aifnet is computationally light, its predictive capacity on the \([32\times32]\) dataset is limited as shown in Figure \ref{fig:MSE800}.
+While the recommended Aifnet size for the \([32\times32]\) dataset is computationally light, its predictive capacity is limited at 150,000 iterations as shown in Figure \ref{fig:MSE800}.
 This makes it an insufficient baseline against which to evaluate our hybrid transformer-based approach.
-To address this, we benchmark against a scaled-up version of Aifnet originally designed for the \([128\times128]\) dataset.
-Scaling up improves Aifnet’s predictive accuracy, but FoilDiff still far outperforms this larger model after the same number of training iterations, as shown in Figure \ref{fig:MSE}.
+To address this, we benchmark against a scaled-up version of Aifnet originally used for the \([128\times128]\) dataset in its paper.
+The scaled up Aifnet exhibits substantially better predictive accuracy, but FoilDiff still far outperforms this model after the same number of training iterations, as shown in Figure \ref{fig:MSE}.

 The efficiency trade-offs are summarized in Table \ref{Rec-cons}.
 Compared to the scaled-up Aifnet, FoilDiff with a DiT backbone has approximately 38\% more trainable parameters (26.5M vs.\ 19.2M), resulting in 23\% longer training time per run (16 min vs.\ 13 min), and 19\% more inference time per sample (0.032 s vs.\ 0.027 s).
 These modest overheads are outweighed by the substantial accuracy gains presented in Section \ref{se}, underscoring the effectiveness of the architectural and conditioning choices in FoilDiff.
 Collectively, these results demonstrate that FoilDiff offers a strong balance of predictive fidelity and computational efficiency, supporting its practical deployment in real-world fluid simulation tasks where both computational resources and time are constrained.